Urban Matrimony and the Sandwich Arts: Plot

-Britta reveals a natural talent at wedding planning, but is depressed at the thought of succumbing to marriage one day.
+Britta reveals a natural talent at wedding planning but is depressed at the thought of succumbing to marriage one day.
 Jeff is unable to write a good wedding toast because he is emotionally scarred by his father leaving his family.
 Troy and Abed arrive at the rehearsal in grey suits acting "normal".
-Shirley arrives late due to her pitch which leads to an argument with Andre, who intends to be the family's sole breadwinner.
-Jeff and Britta have a drunken exchange at the altar, and almost end up getting married.
+Shirley arrives late due to her pitch, leading to an argument with Andre, who intends to be the family's sole breadwinner.
+Jeff and Britta have a drunken exchange at the altar and almost end up getting married.
 Shirley and Andre move in to stop them, which leads to an open conversation with each other.
-Andre finally accepts that Shirley has changed and the wedding is back on track.
+Andre finally accepts that Shirley has changed, and the wedding is back on track.
 Instead of waiting another day, they marry on the spot.

 After seeing his former pet monkey Annie's Boobs in the vent, Troy convinces Abed that they should stop pretending to be normal and embrace their weirdness.
 Dean Pelton informs Shirley that the Greendale Board has sold the cafeteria space to Subway and expresses his hurt at not being invited to the wedding.
 Annie offers Shirley words of encouragement, but Shirley is more worried about Pierce's reaction.
 The scene then cuts to Pierce in a drunken rage at his dad's grave, toasting his unknowingly unsuccessful sales pitch.